MehakKhurana17/Bank-Churn-Classification-Model/README.md

 1. For Decision Tree, Random Forest and XGBoost models, GridSearchCV was used to iterate through relevant parameters and refit the best estimator using 10-fold cross validation.
 Performance for the latter 2 models was similar.

 2. I chose the XGBoost model as it had a high AUC of 0.77, a strong recall of 0.62 and higher precision of 0.69.
-Also it shows the highest accuracy of 0.86 and highest F-1 score of 0.66.
+Also it shows the highest F-1 score of 0.66.